❤️ Fitness & HealthFree · No signup

 About the Ideal Weight Calculator

 An ideal weight calculator estimates the weight range that is considered healthy and optimal for your height, sex, and frame size.
-"How much should I weigh?" is one of the most searched health questions globally, reflecting widespread desire for a concrete weight goal to aim for.
-Our free ideal weight calculator computes results using four of the most widely used and clinically referenced formulas: Hamwi (used by US military and healthcare), Devine (used in pharmaceutical dosing calculations), Miller, and the BMI-based healthy weight range (18.5–24.9 BMI).
-It also shows the ideal weight according to body fat percentage targets for your sex — often a more meaningful metric than scale weight alone for athletic or muscular individuals.
-Understanding what constitutes a healthy weight range for your specific height helps you set realistic, evidence-based fitness goals instead of chasing arbitrary numbers influenced by social media or unrealistic beauty standards.
-The calculator presents results as a range, not a single number, because healthy weight varies based on individual body composition, bone density, muscle mass, and genetics.
+The question how much should I weigh is one of the most searched health queries globally, reflecting a widespread desire for a concrete, evidence-based weight goal to aim for rather than the arbitrary numbers promoted by social media or fashion industry standards.
+Our free ideal weight calculator computes results using four of the most widely used and clinically referenced formulas: the Hamwi formula used by US military and healthcare providers, the Devine formula used in pharmaceutical dosing calculations, the Miller formula from academic research, and the BMI-based healthy weight range spanning BMI 18.5 to 24.9.
+It also shows the ideal weight according to body fat percentage targets for your sex — often a more meaningful metric for athletic or muscular individuals than scale weight alone.
+Understanding what constitutes a healthy weight range for your specific height helps you set realistic, evidence-based fitness goals instead of chasing arbitrary numbers.
+The important insight that all four formulas consistently deliver is that healthy weight is a range, not a single number.
+For a 5 foot 7 inch (170 cm) adult male, the various formulas suggest an ideal weight range of approximately 145 to 175 lbs (66 to 79 kg) — a 30-pound span that reflects genuine biological variation in bone density, muscle mass, frame size, and body composition.
+Someone near the upper end of this range with high muscle mass may be healthier than someone at the lower end who is sedentary with a high body fat percentage.
+This is why the ideal weight calculator presents results as a clinically informed range and encourages users to consider body composition alongside scale weight.
+The calculator covers adults in the USA, UK, Australia, Canada, and New Zealand with both metric and imperial inputs.
+Results should be interpreted as starting points for health conversations with your doctor or dietitian, not as rigid targets.
+Ideal body weight formulas were derived from population data and may not perfectly apply to every individual — especially those with unusual body compositions, significant muscle mass, or health conditions affecting weight and fluid balance.

 Formula